AdaCore/gnatstudio/docs/users_guide/projects.rst

 Use this page to add Ada units stored in files with irregular or arbitrary naming conventions into your project.
 To do this, specify file name patterns.
-GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directories_Selection` page using the :program:`gnatname` tool to generate the required pragmas for the set of files.
+GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directory_Selection` page using the :program:`gnatname` tool to generate the required pragmas for the set of files.
 Files with arbitrary naming convention are not compatible with naming scheme customization, so the next page will be